 Accessible graphic communication best practice guidelines

 AccessAbility 2: A Practical Handbook on Accessible Graphic Design (PDF) handbook produced by RGD (Association of Registered Graphic Designers, 2019) in partnership with the Government of Ontario, Canada.
-Our work and research is published on page 25 of this handbook.
+Our work and research is published on page 25.

 Typesetting composition rules